-Dogs found running at large without a known owner can be taken to the Humane Society of Central Oregon located at 61170 SE 27th Street Monday through Saturday 10:30 am to 4:30 pm (excluding holidays).
-If you locate a stray dog but are not able to take the dog to the Humane Society you may request a pickup by calling the non-emergency number at 541-693-6911.
-This service is offered on the current priority list of pending police calls for service.
-This service may not be offered all the time depending on call load.
+Dogs are required to be controlled on a tethered leash inside the City of Bend except in an approved Bend Parks and Recreation dog park or on private property with the property owner’s permission.
+Dogs found running at large without a known owner can be taken to the Humane Society of Central Oregon located at 61170 SE 27th Street, Monday through Saturday 10:30 am to 4:30 pm (excluding holidays).
+If you locate a stray dog but are not able to take the dog to the Humane Society, you may request a pickup by calling the non-emergency number at 541-693-6911.
+This service is based on the current priority list of pending police calls for service.
+This service may not be offered all the time, depending on call load.

 Wildlife / Deer:

 Wildlife in the state of Oregon falls under the control of the Oregon Department of Fish and Wildlife (this includes skunks and raccoons).
 The Bend Police Department will respond to emergency wildlife calls that pose a danger to the public.
 Some examples of this would be motor vehicle accidents involving a deer that is unable to walk or a deer entangled in fencing.
 The Department does not respond to injured deer that are able to stand and walk.
 Unfortunately, deer walking with broken or missing legs are common in the city limits due to deer having encounters with traffic.